rumblesan/improviz/docs/getting-started.md

 * Download the zip file from GitHub, and then make sure you unzip it somewhere.
 * On OSX you'll want to open the *Terminal* app, whilst on Windows you want to open the Command Prompt.
 * You need to browse to the unzipped folder in the terminal, which will require using the `cd` command.
 For example, if on OSX you downloaded and unzipped it to your *Downloads* folder, then use the command `cd /Users/<your user name>/Downloads/improviz-osx`.
 * Run the `improviz` or `improviz.exe` file depending on your platform.
-On OSX or Linux you will probably need to specify it's the exe in the folder you want to run, in which case use the command `./improviz` without any file extension.
+On OSX or Linux you will probably need to specify it's a file in the folder you want to run, in which case use the command `./improviz` without any file extension.
 On windows you don't need to do this, but you do need the file extension, so run `improviz.exe`.

 If you get a white screen appearing in the top-left then things are looking good.